1988–89 Golden State Warriors season: Off-season

+Regular season

-After a 12–16 start to the regular season, the Warriors went on an 8-game winning streak in January, and held a 25–20 record at the All-Star break.
-Despite losing their final six games of the season, the team showed a lot of improvement over the previous season, finishing in fourth place in the Pacific Division with a 43–39 record, and earning the seventh seed in the Western Conference.
+Under Nelson, and with the addition of Richmond and Bol, the Warriors got off to a 12–16 start to the regular season.
+However, the team posted an eight-game winning streak in January afterwards, and later on held a 25–20 record at the All-Star break.
+Despite losing their final six games of the season, the Warriors finished in fourth place in the Pacific Division with a 43–39 record, and earned the seventh seed in the Western Conference; it was a 20-game improvement over the previous season.

-Chris Mullin averaged 26.5 points, 5.9 rebounds, 5.1 assists and 2.1 steals per game, while Richmond averaged 22.0 points, 5.9 rebounds and 4.2 assists per game, and was named the NBA Rookie of the Year, and selected to the NBA All-Rookie First Team.
-In addition, Terry Teagle provided the team with 15.2 points per game, while second-year guard Winston Garland contributed 14.5 points, 6.4 assists and 2.2 steals per game, sixth man Rod Higgins provided with 10.6 points and 4.6 rebounds per game off the bench, and Otis Smith contributed 10.0 points per game also off the bench.
-On the defensive side, Larry Smith led the team with 8.2 rebounds per game, and Bol led them with 4.3 blocks per game.
+Chris Mullin averaged 26.5 points, 5.9 rebounds, 5.1 assists and 2.1 steals per game, while Richmond averaged 22.0 points, 5.9 rebounds and 4.2 assists per game, and was named the NBA Rookie of the Year, and was also named to the NBA All-Rookie First Team.
+In addition, Terry Teagle provided the team with 15.2 points per game, and second-year guard Winston Garland contributed 14.5 points, 6.4 assists and 2.2 steals per game, while off the bench, sixth man Rod Higgins provided with 10.6 points and 4.6 rebounds, and Otis Smith contributed 10.0 points and 4.1 rebounds per game.
+On the defensive side, Ralph Sampson averaged 6.4 points and 5.0 rebounds per game, while Larry Smith provided with 5.7 points and 8.2 rebounds per game, and Bol contributed 3.9 points, 5.8 rebounds and 4.3 blocks per game, but struggled only shooting .369 in field-goal percentage.

 During the NBA All-Star weekend at the Houston Astrodome in Houston, Texas, Mullin was selected for the 1989 NBA All-Star Game, as a member of the Western Conference All-Star team; it was his first ever All-Star appearance.
-Mullin finished in third place in Most Improved Player voting, and also finished tied in thirteenth place in Most Valuable Player voting, while Bol finished in fourth place in Defensive Player of the Year voting, and Nelson finished in second place in Coach of the Year voting.
+Mullin finished in third place in Most Improved Player voting, and also finished tied in 13th place in Most Valuable Player voting, while Bol finished in fourth place in Defensive Player of the Year voting, and Nelson finished in second place in Coach of the Year voting, behind Cotton Fitzsimmons of the Phoenix Suns.

+The Warriors finished 14th in the NBA in home-game attendance, with an attendance of 587,820 at the Oakland-Alameda County Coliseum Arena during the regular season.